Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Email

-45 thoughts on “How To Create Free Offers In WooCommerce (Free Products, Shipping & More)
+45 thoughts on “How To Offer A WooCommerce Free Product With Purchase (Free Offer, Shipping, & More!)

 1. I would like to add a coupon when the customer buys 5 of one item, they will get one additional same item free.
 (I figured out how to do that).
 But now I want when that same coupon code is applied, when they add 10 of the item, they will get 2 additional of the same items for free.
 If they add 15 of the item, they will get 3 additional of the same items for free.
 How do I do that please?